pdamodaran/m2x-javascript/README.md

 Compatibility
 -------------
-Right now this client is supported on all newer browsers except for IE8 and IE9.
+Currently, the M2X Javascript client is supported on all newer browsers except IE8 and IE9.

 Quick API Reference